EasternEdgeRobotics/Software_2026/ros_workspace/README.md

 1. Install [Docker](https://www.docker.com/) and ensure you can use `docker compose`

-2. Run the following within a terminal in `Software_2025/`.
+2. Run the following in the root of the repository
 ```
-sudo docker compose -f dev_compose.yaml up
+docker compose up
 ```

-Note that `compose.yaml` is intended to run on the real ROVs' onboard Raspberry Pi computers and gives them access to the i2c bus for board communication. `dev_compose.yaml` runs the same code, but for interfacing with our [simulation environment](https://github.com/EasternEdgeRobotics/rov-sim).

-You should now have two docker containers, `web_frontend` and `eer_ros_packages`.

-You can type "localhost" in your browser to view the web frontend or type `sudo docker exec -it eer_ros_packages bash` in a terminal to interact with our ROS2 nodes.

 If you make changes and would like to recompile:
 ```
-sudo docker compose -f dev_compose.yaml up ---build <web_frontend and/or eer_ros_packages>
+docker compose up ---build
 ```
+## Simulation Environment

+EER has a [simulation environment](https://github.com/EasternEdgeRobotics/rov-sim) that was integrated with the [2025 Software](https://github.com/EasternEdgeRobotics/Software_2025).

+Porting this simulation environment requires:
+- Creating plugins and an associated ROV model in the [simulation environment](https://github.com/EasternEdgeRobotics/rov-sim) to mimic Bluestar.
+- Writing a replacement for [pilot_listener.cpp](./src/bluestar_backend/src/pilot_listener.cpp) that does the same thing but publishes to Gazebo simulation topics instead of UART.